swaptacular/swpt_accounts/protocol.rst

    Additional account configuration information.
 Different server implementations may use different formats for this field.

-Server implementations SHOULD ignore `ConfigureAccount`_ messages whose timestamps are too far in the past, because such messages may "resurrect" accounts that have been removed from the database for good.

-When server implementations process a `ConfigureAccount`_ message, they MUST first verify whether the specified account already exists:
+* *If the message timestamp is too far in the past*, server implementations SHOULD send `RejectedConfig`_ message and ignore the message. [#]_ Otherwise, it should be verified whether the specified account already exists.

-* *If the specified account does not exist*, the server implementation MUST attempt to create a new account with the requested configuration settings.
+* *If the specified account does not exist*, server implementations MUST attempt to create a new account with the requested configuration settings.
 If the new account has been successfully created, an `AccountChange`_ message containing the configuration